natverse/nat/cran-comments.md

 Note that all other package names/external software have been capitalised in response to Uwe Ligges' evaluation of my submission of version 1.6.5.
-Note that there is one unquoted occurrence of 'nat' (this package's name) at the start of the description in order, as part of a phrase clarifying the origin of the package name.
+Note that there is one unquoted occurrence of 'nat' (this package's name) at the start of the description as part of a phrase clarifying the origin of the package name.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of nat.
 All packages